howie6879/ruia/docs/en/topics/item_data_cleaning.md

 * Data acquisition, for parsing HTML and create structured data;
 * Data processing, for data persistence or some other operations.

+By separating data acquisition and data processing, our code can be more readable.
 We provide a better way for data cleaning.

 ```python